 What is AFL Blind?

-A game of Blind AFL looks and feels like traditional Australian football, with slight adaptions to rules and modifications to equipment, it provides the support required to play a game of football.
+A game of Blind AFL looks and feels like traditional Australian football, with slight adaptations to rules and modifications to equipment, it provides the support required to play a game of football.

 If you want to play, we'll find a way!
 Join in on the Inclusive Fun of AFL Blind.